Here’s some general information below to give you confidence in how we secure the data entrusted to us.

 - Data backups: We use continuous point-in-time archiving to a second data center and regularly test those backups.

 - Kindful collaborates with integration partners to ensure data security between applications.
-Kindful leverags a third-party security and penetration testing to ensure Kindful meets a high standard for application security
+Kindful leverages a third-party security and penetration testing to ensure Kindful meets a high standard for application security.

 - We hash and salt all Kindful account passwords.
 Not even our staff can view them.
 If you lose your password, it can't be retrieved—it must be reset.